20 (Actually Really Fun) Ways to Celebrate Thanksgiving Virtually This Year

 Set Up an Early Secret Santa

-After the last two (?!) years we’ve had, everyone deserves some presents RTFN, right?
+After the past two (?!) years we’ve had, everyone deserves some presents RTFN, right?
 A few weeks before November 25 (that’s Thanksgiving this year, BTW), use an online name generator like Elfster to assign your family members a secret Santa.
 Set a price limit, and have everyone mail their gifts so they’ll arrive in time for Turkey Day.
 After dinner, do the big reveal over FaceTime.

 Three Words: Pie Eating Contest